 Firstly, commercial property generally costs more to buy.
 Commercial tenants also tend to have special requirements that residential tenants do not.

-However, commercial tenants are businesses, and are therefore assumed to have an appreciation of the risks of what they’re doing.
-Courts typically have no problem evicting commercial tenants when they breach lease terms.
+Because commercial tenants are businesses, they are assumed to have an understanding of the risks of what they’re doing.
+Thus, courts usually act swiftly to evict them when they fail to pay rent or breach lease terms.

 Real Estate Investing Strategies

 Real estate is currently in the midst of a unusual market cycle that has sent residential home prices soaring.

 However, the COVID-19 pandemic has also created pockets of opportunity.
 The best real estate investing strategies will seek to make use of this recession, rather than avoiding it.